n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger.md

 	???
 Details "View screenshot"
 		![Customizable text elements](/_images/integrations/builtin/core-nodes/chat-trigger/hosted-text-elements.png)

 * **Load Previous Session**: whether to load chat messages from a previous chat session.
-When you enable this, you must connect the Chat Trigger and the Agent you're using to a memory sub-node.
-The memory connector on the Chat Trigger appears when you set **Load Previous Session** to **From Memory**. n8n recommends connecting both the Chat Trigger and Agent to the same memory sub-node, as this ensures a single source of truth for both nodes.
+When you enable this, you must connect the Chat trigger and the Agent you're using to a memory sub-node.
+The memory connector on the Chat trigger appears when you set **Load Previous Session** to **From Memory**. n8n recommends connecting both the Chat trigger and Agent to the same memory sub-node, as this ensures a single source of truth for both nodes.

 	???
 Details "View screenshot"
 		![Connect nodes to memory](/_images/integrations/builtin/core-nodes/chat-trigger/connect-memory.png)

 * **Response Mode**: use this when building a workflow with steps after the agent or chain that's handling the chat.
-	* **When Last Node Finishes**: the Chat Trigger node returns the response code and the data output from the last node executed in the workflow.
+	* **When Last Node Finishes**: the Chat trigger node returns the response code and the data output from the last node executed in the workflow.
-	* **Using 'Respond to Webhook' Node**: the Chat Trigger node responds as defined in the [Respond to Webhook](/integrations/builtin/core-nodes/n8n-nodes-base.respondtowebhook/) node.
+	* **Using 'Respond to Webhook' Node**: the Chat trigger node responds as defined in the [Respond to Webhook](/integrations/builtin/core-nodes/n8n-nodes-base.respondtowebhook/) node.
 * **Require Button Click to Start Chat**: display a **New Conversation** button on the chat interface.

 	???
 Details "View screenshot"